Every Upcoming Superhero Movie for the Foreseeable Future

 - - Writer: James Gunn

 If you wanted to forget that the 2017 Suicide Squad film ever existed, now you can.
 Since it’s called The Suicide Squad rather than Suicide Squad 2, it’s more of a relaunch than a sequel.
-It will feature a new cast and characters, as writer James Gunn wants to take the franchise in a new director.
-Will Smith and Jai Courtney are rumoured to return, but there is no talk of any other actors reprising their roles.
+It will feature a new cast and characters, as writer James Gunn wants to take the franchise in a new direction.
+Once again, there is a star-studded cast attached to the project, so our hopes are quite high.

 Thor: Love and Thunder